-The Summer Reading Program for young people is an annual basic service of member public libraries and some member school districts.
-Each member public library and school district that provides an annual Summer Reading Program will be eligible for a grant of \$100 to help defray costs associated with the program.
+Annual program materials, training and grants for the Summer Reading Program for youths and adults are provided to participating libraries and service outlets.
+Each participant library that provides an annual Summer Reading Program is eligible for a grant of \$100 to help defray costs associated with their program.

-Library Materials No change
+Library Materials

-Includes library materials circulated through the Rotating Collections Service, processing charges, interlibrary loan high demand items, a children's preview book collection and a professional collection with various subscriptions.
+Includes library materials circulated through the Rotating Collections Service, processing charges, interlibrary loan high demand items, a children's preview book collection and a professional collection available for member libraries.
+Increase due to higher costs for library materials.